Seph29/Lumos-G1/README.md

 ## ⚙️ Installation

 1. Download the latest release from the **Releases** tab or [here](https://github.com/Seph29/Lumos-G1/releases/download/v1.1.2/lumos-v1.1.2.apk)
-2. Install the APK on the G1 (via Download, USB, ADB, etc.)
+2. Install the APK on the G1 (via USB, ADB, etc.)
-3. Start the application and click the INJECT button.
+3. Start the application and click the **INJECT** button.
-4. After the first restart, start the application a second time and press INJECT again.
+4. After the first restart, **start the application a second time** and press **INJECT** again.
 5. Enjoy!

 > ⚠️ If your G1 is stuck on the INNIOASIS logo after flashing, you must reflash the correct firmware using SP Flash Tool.
-> If you're not familiar with how to use SP Flash Tool, I strongly advise against using this application.
+> If you do not know how to use SP Flash Tool, I strongly recommend that you do not use this application.

 ---